brianhigh/wa-water-quality/data_cleanup_and_export.md

 These helper functions will allow for cleaner, reusable export code.
 They create a CSV for import into phpMyAdmin and a TSV for import into SQLShare.
-The CSV is zipped to work around a file size limit with phpMyAdmin.
+The CSV is zipped to work around a file size limit with phpMyAdmin. phpMyAdmin takes a zipped CSV as an allowed file format with no extra effort on our part.

 ```r